nelsonaloysio/networkx-temporal/docs/source/examples/metrics.rst

 ======================

 Only a few methods that consider all snapshots are currently available from :class:`~networkx_temporal.TemporalGraph` objects.
-They mostly serve as wrappers of the available functions in NetworkX, for convenience purposes.
+They mostly serve as wrappers of methods implemented by NetworkX, for convenience purposes.

 Temporal degree centrality
 --------------------------

-Meanwhile, :func:`~networkx_temporal.TemporalGraph.temporal_degree` returns a dictionary containing node degrees across all time steps:
+The :func:`~networkx_temporal.TemporalGraph.temporal_degree` method returns a dictionary containing node degrees across all time steps:

 .. code-block:: python

    >>> TG.temporal_degree()

-   {'e': 4, 'b': 6, 'f': 6, 'a': 6, 'd': 4, 'c': 6}
+   {'a': 3, 'f': 3, 'e': 2, 'd': 2, 'c': 3, 'b': 3}

 Alternatively, to obtain the degree of a specific node considering all snapshots, e.g., node :math:`a`: